balladeer/GetData_Project/code_book.md

 ### Feature Name Format
 Except for the first two columns, all columns are **feature columns**: they contain some data pertaining to the information recorded by the phones during the original HAR data set creation.

-Each feature column name is comprised of six parts, seperated by periods ('.'):
+Each feature column name is comprised of six parts, seperated by periods ('.').
+The format is `summary.domain.data_source.measurment_type.axis.original_estimate`.
+Below is a description of each field in the name, as well as the possible values for each:

-1. Summary statistic applied to the original data set to create this tidy dataset
+1. Summary: statistic applied to the original data set to create this tidy dataset
 	- always `mean` in this set - all entries are averages of data from the original data set
 2. Domain: which domain the data comes from
 	- `time` or `frequency`